About the External Examiner System

 - Part 3 Academic Regulations

-- Part 3a Academic Regulations: Transitional Provisions
+- Part 3a Academic Regulations: Transitional Provisions (applicable to Collaborative Partners only)

 - Part 3b Academic Framework: Modular Regulations 2013/2014 (including Legacy Distance Learning Programmes)